 - Frequent nosebleeds

-Like when detoxing from most substances, individuals should always taper their use of opioids when detoxing.
-Tapering one’s use of opioids when detoxing means slowly decreasing the amount of opioids that one is consuming.
+As outlined above, opioid detox must always include tapering.
+This process has the patient slowly decrease the amount of opioids they are consuming until they eventually stop all use.
 Detox is typically complete when one is no longer consuming any opioids and all of the opioids in one’s system are gone.